kepbod/rampage_alu/README.md

     * `rampage_minus_5end.bed`: BED file of the 5' end of minus strand read pairs
     * `rampage_minus_3read.bed`: BED file of the 3' end of minus strand read pairs
     * `rampage_link.bed`: BED file linking the 5' and 3' ends of read pairs

+Note:
+1. If there are multiple RAMPAGE BAM files (different replicates) derived from the same samples, you could simply list them afterwards.
+2. You could run with multiple threads using `-p THREAD`.
+3. You could set the minimum read filter for read pairs using `--min=MIN`.

 Example: